wang-jun-hao/tp/docs/DeveloperGuide.md

 * `MedicalDetailsRow` represents a single `patient` personal detail.
 It provides the graphics for a row in the `ListView` of `MedicalDetailsCard`.
 * `MedicalNoteCard` represents a single `MedicalNote`.
 It provides the graphics for an element in the `ListView` of `MedicalNotesPanel`.

 `PatientProfile` is displayed on the `MainWindow` when the `AccessCommand` is invoked.
-The following sequence diagram shows how accessing and displaying a `PatientProfile` works:
+The following sequence diagram shows how accessing a `PatientProfile` works:

+[//]: # (todo)

+Thereafter, this next sequence diagram shows how displaying the `PatientProfile` works:

 --------------------------------------------------------------------------------------------------------------------